Buying a home

 LVR is calculated by dividing the loan with the purchase price of the property.
 For example, if you’re buying a $600,000 house and you have a $480,000 loan, the LVR is 80%.

 Have a question?
-Fill out our Home Loan Enquiry Form and a home loan specialist will get back to you within 48 hours.
+Fill out our Home Loan Enquiry Form and we'll reply within two hours or by the next business day.

 Check your eligibility for government assistance schemes